Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one offer is added to the bill list, see [Edit the sales](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).

 #### Procedure